 Other campus affiliations: President, Women in Leadership Club

 Venita is a second-year MBA student.
 She has focused her efforts on educational equity and leadership for nearly a decade and is passionate about closing the achievement gap.
 She is a Teach For America alumnus and serves on the Board of Directors for an international education nonprofit, Visions Global Empowerment.
 Venita completed her Bachelor of Science degree in Human Development at UC Davis in 2007.
 While an undergraduate, she received the Mary Jeanne Gilhooly Award for Most Outstanding Graduating Senior Woman and the College Medal.
 In her spare time, Venita can be found on the dance floor, on a hike with her dogs, or on an adventure abroad.

 Political Science Graduate Program

-Kristina Victor is a fourth year doctoral student in Political Science.
-Her research examines political behavior in American politics, the use of cues in political decision-making, the mobilization of Latino voters, and the perception of threat among immigrant populations.
+Kristina Victor is a fifth year doctoral student in Political Science.
+Her research examines the mobilization of Latino voters, the perception of threat among immigrant populations, and how emotions effect political attributions.
 Kristina earned an M.A. in International Affairs and a B.A. in International Relations from CSU, Sacramento.
 Kristina is especially interested in mentoring and retention programs for underrepresented minority graduate students on the UC Davis campus.
 In her free time, she enjoys running and watching as many baseball games as possible.